jraillard/parkndeploy/doc/step2_deploy_frontend.md

 ## Deploy Frontend App

-You may know what we gonna do right ?
+You may know what we gonna do now right ?

 We'll create another deployment job for frontend, `deploy_frontend` for instance.